 An INDI Server is really any processing steps involved with the transporting of INDI messages so long as it presents the behavior of a Client to all Devices and a Device to all Clients.
 In its simplest form each command the Server receives from any Device might be sent unaltered to all Clients and each command the Server receives from any Client is sent unaltered to all Devices.
 The efficiency of this simple Server may be improved in several ways.
-An efficient server could send each command received from a Client to only the Device(s) known to be responsible for the device attribute in the command.
-The Server could also snoop the getProperties commands from Clients and send setXXX commands only to Drivers known to be interested.
-An INDI Server might cache setXXX commands and use them to respond to getProperties commands without resorting to extra Driver queries (this is an important consideration when implementing scripting, described later).
+An efficient server could send each command received from a Client to only the Device known to be responsible for the device attribute in the command.
+The Server could also snoop the getProperties commands from Clients and send setXXX commands only to Devices known to be interested.
+An INDI Server might cache setXXX commands and use them to respond to getProperties commands without resorting to extra Device queries (this is an important consideration when implementing scripting, described later).

 INDI Servers must take special precautions to deal with large BLOB Properties.
-They must maintain and honor the enableBLOB state for each Client connection.
+They must maintain and honor the enableblob state for each Client connection.
 Servers are allowed to drop BLOBs if they arrive faster than slow recipients can accept them.
-Servers should generate their own enableBLOB commands to Drivers to perform flow control in accord with their global view of which Clients are currently enabling BLOBs and how far behind they are getting consuming them.
+Servers must take care not to block while writing large BLOBs to slow Clients thus starving traffic to faster Clients.